Snack on the road

 How to arrange a snack plate

+During our visits to Heurigen and Buschenschanken in Austria, we discovered how varied a snack platter can be.
 The side dishes depend on the main ingredient.
-Meat and sausage require different things than a fish platter.
-A cheese platter requires different side dishes than a ham platter.
+Meat and sausage require different ingredients than a fish platter.
+A cheese platter requires different side dishes than a platter with ham.

 Take a look at the examples we have on our gourmet tour along the Sausal Wine Route in Styria.
 Not only does it give you an appetite, it also gives you ideas for your own snack plate at home.